-- o We applied the natural gas prices and CO2 adder Mid natural gas prices, a combination of forward market prices, and Wood Mackenzie's fundamental long-term base forecast. - We reflected the costs of upstream CO2 emissions as a price adder to the natural gas price. - We reflected the social cost of greenhouse gases as a price adder to the natural gas price. - O We included renewable natural gas and green hydrogen in the supply curve. - Heating Load Shift: This parameter reflects the potential reduction of end-use natural gas by substituting hybrid heat pumps as a cost-effective conservation measure. - Limit Emission without Regard to Price: This parameter reflects the case where carbon emissions are optimized based on either the carbon allowance price beyond the allocated no-cost allowances or limited to a theoretical carbon emission restriction such as the Washington State Energy Strategy (SES) goal.
-For details regarding the CCA, please refer to Chapter Three.
-This parameter is theoretical; the current CCA policy requires Ecology to offer allowances.
-Scenarios limited by emissions do not reflect the least-cost approach. - Renewable Fuel Source Location: We source renewable natural gas from the Pacific Northwest and North America.
+- Allowance Price: The CCA price for emissions exceeding the allowance allocation is assumed to be the Mid price.
+The allowance price is reflected in the total cost of conventional natural gas as an adder, with the other GHG adders (see Figure 4.5). - Demand and Gas Growth: This parameter applies the 2023 Gas IRP Base (or Mid) demand forecast with the gas growth.
+Additionally, we aligned and calibrated the conservation supply curve to the 2023 Gas IRP Base (Mid) Demand Forecast in Figure 4.2. - Gas Prices and Alternate Fuels: - We applied the natural gas prices and CO2 adder Mid natural gas prices, a combination of forward market prices, and Wood Mackenzie's fundamental long-term base forecast. - We reflected the costs of upstream CO2 emissions as a price adder to the natural gas price. - We reflected the social cost of greenhouse gases as a price adder to the natural gas price. - 0 We included renewable natural gas and green hydrogen in the resource alternatives supply curve. - Heating Load Shift: This parameter reflects the potential reduction of end-use natural gas by substituting hybrid heat pumps as a cost-effective conservation measure. - Limit Emission without Regard to Price: In the reference scenario, once the cost effective resource alternatives have been added, some of which also reduce emissions, net additional CCA allowances above the no-cost allowance line are bought to meet the requirements of the CCA.
+For details regarding the CCA, please refer to Chapter Three: Legislative and Policy Change. - Renewable Fuel Source Location: We source renewable natural gas from the Pacific Northwest.